khulnasoft/zero-to-mlrecipes-k8s/README.md

-# Zero to MLHub with Kubernetes
+# Zero to MLRecipes with Kubernetes

-This repo contains a *Helm chart* for [MLHub](https://github.com/khulnasoft/ml-recipes) and a guide to use it.
+This repo contains a *Helm chart* for [MLRecipes](https://github.com/khulnasoft/ml-recipes) and a guide to use it.
 Together, they allow you to make a JupyterHub available to a very large group of users such as the staff and students of a university.

-## MLHub Modifications
+## MLRecipes Modifications

 In this repo, we made some modifications to the forked repo and its helm chart and default values so that it works with the [ml-recipes](https://github.com/khulnasoft/ml-recipes) and [ml-station](https://github.com/khulnasoft/ml-station) images.
 Hence, we do not use the hub or singleuser-sample image in the images/ directory.
 For most parts you should be able to follow the comprehensive guide linked below.